GE S-22X Tombstone Radio with Clock (1934)

 and a faint station, without any hum.
 Encouraged by these signs of life,

-I powered everything down and removed the chassis from its cabinet, to
+I powered it down and removed the chassis from its cabinet, to

 begin cleanup and restoration.

-The chassis view below shows a couple of
+The following view of the unrestored chassis shows a couple of

 unusual features.
 Like many tube sets, this one has a pair of